-Wrapping up a jam-packed tour of five states with 10 days to go before the November 2 congressional elections, Obama revved up a crowd of more than 11,000 in Minneapolis by touting his legislative accomplishments of healthcare and financial reform.
+Wrapping up a jam-packed trip with 10 days to go before the November 2 congressional elections, Obama revved up a crowd of more than 11,000 in Minneapolis on Saturday by touting his achievements of healthcare and financial reform legislation.

 "We just had the worst financial crisis since the 1930s and one of their first orders of business would be to eliminate protections for consumers, eliminate protections for taxpayers, go back to a system that resulted in us having to save the entire economy and take these drastic measures," Obama said.

-The crowd who came to hear him speak at the University of Minnesota chanted his "Yes, we can slogan" and laughed along with his depiction of Republicans as the country who drove the country into a ditch -- a standard metaphor in his campaign speeches.
+The crowd who came to hear Obama speak at the University of Minnesota chanted his "Yes, we can slogan" and laughed along with his depiction of Republicans as the politicians who drove the country into a ditch -- a standard metaphor in his campaign speeches.

-It was one in a succession of big crowds Obama has drawn as rallied supporters in Portland, Oregon, Seattle, Los Angeles and Las Vegas.
+It was one in a succession of big crowds Obama has drawn as he rallied supporters in Portland, Oregon; Seattle; Los Angeles and Las Vegas.

 His biggest rally on the trip, at the University of Southern California on Friday, attracted 37,500 people.